Blackout (Britney Spears album): Recording and production

 "Heaven on Earth" was written by Nicole Morier, Nick Huntington and Michael McGroarty, the latter two known as Freescha.
 Although Morier had been writing songs with Greg Kurstin and other artists, she felt she "hadn't really found [her] niche" until she wrote "Heaven on Earth", which she described as "a very honest song".
-After she played the song to her publisher, they met with Spears and her A&R executive Teresa LaBarbera Whites, who both loved it.
+After she played the song to her publisher, they met with Spears and her A&R executive Teresa LaBarbera Whites who also worked with Beyonce, both loved it.
 Morier described "Heaven on Earth" as the song that transformed her career.
 T-Pain, who co-wrote "Hot as Ice", was in the studio with Spears in February 2007, and stated that one of the three songs they recorded was finished in only an hour.
 He said that he "thought she was going to be sitting on the couch eating Doritos or nachos or something [...] but she came in, shook my hand, gave me a hug and went right in the booth.
 She got in there and put it down."
 Christian Karlsson and Pontus Winnberg, known as Bloodshy & Avant, co-wrote and co-produced "Radar", "Freakshow" and "Toy Soldier" in late 2006.
 When the album was considered to be finished, they were persuaded by LaBarbera Whites to work on a new track.
 Winnberg commented that it had always been "an unwritten rule" to not write songs about Spears' personal life, since "Sweet Dreams My LA Ex", an answer song to Justin Timberlake's "Cry Me a River", was rejected by Jive Records.
 However, the duo wrote "Piece of Me" with Klas Åhlund anyway, as an answer to Spears' critics, and sent it to Spears, who "loved it".
 Winnberg stated: "We knew that the song broke all the rules we had, [...]
 When she came to the studio, she was extremely psyched, had learned the lyrics by heart in the car, and recorded the song on half an hour."
 Before the album's release, LaBarbera Whites told MTV News that the album "shows a lot of growth as a performer. [...]
 She was very involved in the songs and how they turned out.
 It's her magic that turns these songs into what they are."
 Among the producers who worked on Blackout but didn't make the album were Scott Storch, Dr. Luke and Ne-Yo.